HedwigOl/straattaal_attitudes/Human Experiments/Main experiment (IAT)/Experiment/README.md

 The experiment is currently set up to be run in connection with the ILS data server.
 Therefore, counterbalancing and uploading the data is handled by this server.
 To run the experiment locally, line `104` in `main.js` (about the server assignment into groups) should be substituded for a manual group assignment (e.g. `group1`).
 The full experiment can then be run by running the `index.html` file.

-Data analysis is run on the csv files saved on the data server of the experiment.

 ---

 ## Contents